Rural Voices Youth Contest

 Awards

-Students who submit the top two entries will each receive a $1,000 cash award and will be honored with the John R. Cyr Rural Voices Award.
+• Two winners will each receive a $1,000 cash prize and the John R. Cyr Rural Voices Award.
 This award is named in tribute to John R. Cyr, who served as the Executive Director of NCRPC for 22 years.
-Winning entries will also be published on the NCRPC website.

 The Rural Voices Contest is sponsored by the North Central Regional Planning Commission (NCRPC).
 The NCRPC is committed to advancing rural Kansas through comprehensive planning and development services.
 Its primary service area includes 12 counties and 83 cities in North Central Kansas.